 It turns out that Stovies are a nostalgic favourite of many, but the recipe differs from family to family, and many people have fond memories of the version that their Mother or Granny made.

-So, the biggest problem we faced when asked by everyone how to make them?
+So, what was the biggest problem we faced when asked by everyone how to make them?
 Offending someone’s granny because everyone’s recipe is different!

 As usual, we dove headfirst into as many old recipe books as we could, researching Stovies to try and find the most traditional recipe that we could, and then made adjustments based on what we’ve learned from friends and family (and you guys!) too.